What's a Good PSAT/NMSQT Score?

 If you did well on the PSAT/NMSQT, congrats!
 If you’re disappointed with your score or thought you would do better, practice, practice, practice, with help from Khan Academy, to do better on the SAT.
 But even if you’re not OK with your score, it’s still a great benchmark to help you plan for your future.

 So—great job!
 Now you’ve got a head start on the SAT, and you can use your PSAT/NMSQT scores to access free, personalized SAT practice.
-And don’t forget to check out AP Potential™, Roadmap to Careers, and the other free tools available to help you get ready for college and after.
+And don’t forget to check out AP Potential™, Career Search, and the other free tools available to help you get ready for college and after.